Diane Crump: Injuries

 On February 1, 1989, Crump suffered a broken leg, ankle and ribs from a riding accident and was hospitalized for ten days.
 Crump was crushed underneath her horse after it reared up and fell backwards.
 Her leg was broken in 6 or 7 different places.
 After being in the hospital she was told by doctors she would never be able to ride again.
 Crump had several injuries in her career as a jockey but this one was the far most threatening.
 After this injury, Crump took her time to recover and eventually ride again although all of the injuries she experienced over the years caught up with her which led to her permanent retirement in 1999 when she moved on to training.

 Post-career

 When Crump retired for a time in 1985, and beginning in 1991 continuously, she worked as a trainer for a small stable of horses at the Middleburg Training Center in Virginia.
 She resumed race riding in 1992 and rode races through 1998.
 She retired from racing in 1999.
 She now runs an equine sales business and lives in Virginia.
 In 2020, a biography, Diane Crump: A Horse Racing Pioneer's Life in the Saddle, by Mark Shrager, was published by Lyons Press.

 Personal life

 Crump was married to trainer Don Divine from 1969 to 1987.
 In 1985 she took her first break from riding, in order to put down roots in one place as her young daughter at the time was about to begin school.
 At this time she worked as a farm trainer for Calumet farm in Lexington, Kentucky where she stayed for over three years.

+In 2025 it was reported that she was diagnosed with glioblastoma.